testflows/TestFlows-WebSite/source/handbook/index.md

 ### -h, --help

-The `-h`, `--help` option can be used to obtain help message that describes all the command line options a test can accept.
+The `-h`, `--help` option can be used to obtain a help message that describes all the command line options a test can accept.
 For example,

 ```bash